 You can also link to more content within your site, to help people stay on your site longer, and to reduce the bounce rate of your site.

-So, every time you write a blog post, be sure to go through the SEO checklist, which you can download below.
+So, every time you write a blog post, be sure to go through these SEO tips.
 Let’s get you ranking on google!